 Unfortunately, many owners run nursing homes like any other business.
 They want to improve their profit margins while reducing overhead expenses and labor costs.
 The resulting conditions encourage negligent behaviors that seriously harm patients.
 Meanwhile, family members receive outrageous monthly bills.

-We recommend you consult an attorney before trying to confront the nursing home.
+We recommend you consult a nursing home abuse attorney before trying to confront the nursing home.
 A facility that suspects a legal challenge may try to cover up instances of neglect.
-Our team is ready to help you find evidence of negligence and abuse and to hold the responsible party accountable.
+Our personal injury lawyers are ready to help you find evidence of negligence and abuse and to hold the responsible party accountable.
 Contact an attorney at Nelson & Smith in Macon today.